What should your employees be able to access through your Analytics Hub?

-BI portals don’t have to be all analytics all of the time.
+Analytics Hubs don’t have to be all analytics all of the time.
 BI dashboards are the primary focus, but, in order to keep the portal continuously engaging for a broad audience, it is important to include other features to promote collaboration and interest.
 Here are some features and content to consider:

 • Discoverability features – A user’s ability to find content will determine whether that user will continue to engage with the tool.
 The portal should have a robust search feature and also allow users to tag and filter content in a way that makes the portal more usable to them.

 • Shared spaces – Analytics Hubs can also host team project sites, shared calendars, project timelines, etc. The shared space can be built into the portal or can link to an already-established external sites.

 • Social connection – Embed business Twitter and LinkedIn feeds into the Analytics Hub to increase user connection to the business as a whole.